pruje/libbash.sh/docs/libbash.md

 ---------------------------------------------------------------
 <a name="lb_command_exists"></a>
 ### lb_command_exists
-Check if a command (or executable file) exists.
+Check if a command exists.
+Works for commands, functions and executable files.

 #### Usage
 ```bash